-The members of the Nominating and Governance Committee during fiscal 2023 were Messrs.
-Bradley (Chair until December 2022), Lu, and Dr. Cholawsky and Ms. Nelson (Chair beginning in December 2022).
-The Nominating and Governance Committee held five meetings during fiscal 2023.
+The members of the Nominating and Governance Committee during fiscal 2024 were Messrs.
+Bradley and Lu, and Dr. Cholawsky and Ms. Nelson (Chair).
+The Nominating and Governance Committee held six meetings during fiscal 2024.
 Each of the members of the Nominating and Governance Committee is independent for purposes of the Nasdaq Listing Rules.
 The Nominating and Governance Committee operates under a charter that is available on our website at www.gsitechnology.com.
-The Nominating and Governance Committee identifies prospective Board candidates, recommends nominees for election to our Board of Directors, develops and recommends Board member selection criteria, considers committee member qualification, reviews and makes recommendations to the Board of Directors regarding Board and committee compensation based in part upon input from an independent national compensation consulting firm engaged for that purpose, recommends corporate governance principles to the Board of Directors, reviews and proposes responses to shareholder proposals, and provides oversight in the evaluation of the Board of Directors and each committee.
+The Nominating and Governance Committee identifies prospective Board candidates, recommends nominees for election to our Board of Directors, develops and recommends Board member selection criteria, considers committee member qualification, reviews and makes recommendations to the Board of Directors regarding Board and committee compensation based in part upon input from an independent national compensation consulting firm engaged for that purpose, recommends corporate governance principles to the Board of Directors, reviews and proposes responses to stockholder proposals, and provides oversight in the evaluation of the Board of Directors and each committee.